You can find someone online via the following methods:

 Protecting your online identity

-If you want to truly stay safe, you’ll need to perform regular online checks to ensure your user profiles, email addresses and passwords are not suddenly public for the world to see.
-Thankfully, UserSearch provides a full suite of tools to allow you to do this, should you wish to process to the advanced member’s areas at UserSearch.io.
+If you want to stay safe, you’ll need to perform regular online checks to ensure your user profiles, email addresses, and passwords are not suddenly public for the world to see.
+Thankfully, UserSearch provides a full suite of tools to do this, should you wish to process to the advanced member’s areas at UserSearch.io.

-In the final summary, there are 10 core rules to keeping your online identity safe online:
+In the final summary, there are ten core rules for keeping your online identity safe online:

 - Keep your software up to date